 Figure 4 - Number of electric cars and public chargers

 Though individual European countries and cities have implemented measures to promote eMobility, large-scale adoption of electric mobility cannot be managed by the disjointed efforts of individual cities alone.

 The European Union has been co-funding projects to incentivize and help organizations install charging points all over Europe.
-Emmanuel Oury, Head of High-Power Charging at EVBox Bordeaux, on being able to take part in EU co-funded projects:
+Emmanuel Oury, Head of High-Power Charging at EVBox Bordeaux, has been able to take part in EU co-funded projects:

-“Bringing people together and free mobility were, from day one, two key points can easily be accessed with an electric car with the fast rollout of large HPC stations all along European highways.
-We are proud to help to push this dream forward of less air pollution and a smaller carbon footprint.”
+“Bringing people together and free mobility were, from day one, two key points that could easily be facilitated with the fast rollout of large HPC stations all along European highways.
+We are proud to help push the dream of lower air pollution and a smaller carbon footprint forward.”